thestormforge/examples/webserver/stormforger-metrics/README.md

 ## Create an experiment

-Generate an experiment file using
+Generate an experiment and launch it using
-`redskyctl generate experiment -f app.yaml > experiment.yaml`
-Create and apply the RBAC permission for the controller to patch the application resources:
-`redskyctl generate rbac -f experiment.yaml | kubectl apply -f -` Launch the experiment
+`redskyctl generate experiment -f app.yaml | kubectl apply -f -`
-`kubectl apply -f experiment.yaml`